CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Introduction

 \section{Introduction}

-The rapid development of industries such as video gaming, augmented reality, and film production has led to a surge in demand for 3D asset creation.
-However, manually creating these 3D assets is often time-consuming and expensive.
-Consequently, many methods now leverage generative techniques to simplify 3D generation, requiring only a single image or text prompt as input.
+The rapid development of industries such as video gaming, augmented reality, and film production has led to a surge in demand for automatic 3D asset creation.
+However, existing methods still struggle to produce results that are ready to use.

-3D generative methods can be broadly categorized into three types: i) Score-Distillation Sampling (SDS) based methods~\cite{poole2022dreamfusion, lin2023magic3d,fantasia3d} typically distill priors in pretrained 2D diffusion models for optimizing a 3D representation, eventually producing 3D assets.
-However, these methods often suffer from time-consuming processing, unstable optimization, and multi-face geometries. ii) Multi-view (MV) based methods propose generating multi-view consistent images as intermediate representations, {from which the final 3D can be reconstructed}~\cite{li2023instant3d,long2023wonder3d}.
-While these methods significantly improve generation efficiency and robustness, the resulting 3D assets tend to have irregular geometric structures, noisy surfaces, and over-smoothed geometries. iii) 3D native generation methods~\cite{nichol2022point,jun2023shap,shape2vecset} attempt to directly model the probalistic distribution of 3D assets via training on 3D assets.
-However, these methods are only tested on limited categories, and therefore show poor generalization on unseen cases.
-More importantly, all of these methods do not support user edits to improve the generated 3D interactively.
+3D generative methods can be broadly categorized into three types: i) Score-Distillation Sampling (SDS) based methods~\cite{poole2022dreamfusion,lin2023magic3d,fantasia3d} typically distill priors in pretrained 2D diffusion models for optimizing a 3D representation, eventually producing 3D assets.
+However, these methods often suffer from time-consuming processing, unstable optimization, and multi-face geometries. ii) Multi-view (MV) based methods propose generating multi-view consistent images as intermediate representations, {from which the final 3D can be reconstructed}~\cite{li2023instant3d,long2023wonder3d,liu2023syncdreamer}.
+While these methods significantly improve generation efficiency and robustness, the resulting 3D assets tend to have artifacts and struggle to generate assets of complex geometric structures. iii) 3D native generation methods~\cite{nichol2022point,jun2023shap,zhang2024clay,wu2024direct3d} attempt to directly model the probalistic distribution of 3D assets via training on 3D assets.
+However, due to the limited 3D data and high-dimensional 3D representation, existing 3D generative models can not produce high-fidelity details.
+More importantly, all of these methods do not support user editing to improve the generated 3D interactively.